isberg1/IMT2681-Assignment-3/README.md

  Everything ok
 ```

-continuous integration
+Continuous integration:

-    automatic deployment form github to heroku. if compile fails then we are notified by mail
+    Automatic deployment form github to heroku.
+If compile fails then we are notified by mail.

-in order to run the tests locally you must provide the following environmental variables( reviews will be given our data)
+In order to run the tests locally you must provide the following environmental variables (reviews will be given our data).

   export MONG_ADDRESS=
   export MONG_DATABASE=